FAQ

 What are gas turbine power plants

-In the world practice gas turbine power plants were widely spread in the 50s-60s of the last century, nowadays they are used less frequently because they have low efficiency (33-39%) and relatively high cost per kW of power compared, for example, with gas-piston power plants.
+Gas turbine power plants were widely spread worldwide in 50-60s of the last century, nowadays they are used less frequently because they have low efficiency (33-39%) and relatively high cost per kW of power compared, for example, with gas piston power plants.

 External view of the gas turbine unit